Quick Answer

 If you want to pressure-test your payout rollout against compliance gates and reconciliation workflow, talk to Gruv to confirm coverage for your target markets and programs.

-In this evidence set, shift-based pay means pay decisions tied to specific shifts, especially when urgent shifts carry variable pay.
+Shift-based pay means pay decisions tied to specific shifts, especially when urgent shifts carry variable pay.
 The grounded example is Search-Based Incentive Pay: clinicians see urgent shifts in a scheduling app or platform and can receive bonuses or variable pay for picking them up.

 This section does not establish a universal Instant Pay versus Daily Pay winner.
 What it does show is that payout timing can vary by jurisdiction and program context: AMN’s strike-assignment FAQ says California hourly pay is issued daily, while other states may pay at the end of the event or first week.
 Treat those examples as context-specific, and confirm your own payout timing rules before launch.